MariiaSurmenok/insight-data-challenge/README.md

-# Insight Data Challenge
+# Server log analysis
-Coding challenge for Data Engineering Fellow selection process.
-Implementation of basic analytics on server log file.
+Implementation of basic analytics on server log file:
+* identify most popular resources on the site that consume the most bandwidth;
+* list in descending order the site’s 10 most frequently visited 60-minute period;
+* find active hosts/IP addresses that have accessed the site;
+* detect patterns of three consecutive failed login attempts over 20 seconds and log all further attempts to reach the site from the same IP address for the next 5 minutes.

 ## Prerequisites
 [Python 3.6](https://www.python.org/downloads/)